semaphor-cloud/semaphor-docs/README.md

-Integrate the Semaphor dashboard into your app in 3 simple steps.
+Integrate the Semaphor dashboard into your app in three simple steps.

 #### **1) Install Semaphor Package**